mikemunsie/react-native-testing/README.md

 sudo npm run start
 ```
 - Shake app to get to the dev settings and enable hot reload and update Debug server host and port to where the server is running the react app
+- Use rnpm to install future android deps